Top 10 Things To Do In Rome

 Famous Rome cafe - Sant' Eustachio Il Caffè

-2. Getting Romantic in Trastevere
+2. Get Romantic in Trastevere

 Welcome to one of Rome’s most romantic areas, if not the most romantic of them all.
 Historically outside the city walls and a gathering spot for artists, Trastevere is nowadays a sought-after neighborhood.
 Its narrow cobblestone lanes are a quiet escape from the city center, converging in small piazzas where cathedrals and top restaurants share the real estate.
 At night, the neighborhood comes to life with street performers, overflowing bars, and excellent cuisine.
 Trastevere is the “classic” Rome you’re looking for, not in terms of its place on the axis of time but rather for its culinary scene and the perfect blend of history and modern charm.